William J. Foley

-Early life
+Early life and educati9n

-Foley was born on March 2, 1887.
+Foley was born on March 2, 1887, in South Boston, to Patrick A. Foley and Julia (née Hayes) Foley.
 He attended South Boston High School and The English High School.
 He graduated from the Boston University School of Law in 1908 and began practicing law that year.

-Political career
+Career

-From 1915 to 1919, Foley was a member of the Massachusetts House of Representatives.
+A Democrat, Foley was a member of the Massachusetts House of Representatives from 1915 to 1919.
 He then served in the Massachusetts Senate from 1919 to 1921 and on the Massachusetts Governor's Council from 1921 to 1923.
-In 1927 he defeated incumbent Thomas C. O'Brien to become District Attorney of Suffolk County.
-In 1933, Foley ran for Mayor of Boston.
-He finished a close third behind Frederick W. Mansfield and Malcolm Nichols.
+In 1927, he defeated incumbent Thomas C. O'Brien to become District Attorney of Suffolk County.
+In 1933, he unsuccessfully ran for Mayor of Boston.
+He finished a close third behind Frederick Mansfield and Malcolm Nichols.
 He ran again in 1937 and finished fourth behind Maurice J. Tobin, James Michael Curley, and Nichols.

+Personal life and death

-Foley was found dead in his home on December 1, 1952.
+Foley was Catholic.
+In 1922, he married Theresa Liston; they had two children together, including William J. Foley Jr., who went on to become a lawyer.
+Foley was found dead in his home on December 1, 1952, aged 65.
 The cause of death was a heart attack.
-He was survived by his wife and two children, one of whom, William J. Foley Jr., was an assistant district attorney and a Boston City Councilor.
-Foley's first assistant, Garrett H. Byrne, was chosen by Governor Paul A. Dever, to succeed him despite pressure to give the job to the younger Foley or another well known political figure.
+Foley's first assistant, Garrett H. Byrne, was chosen by Governor Paul A. Dever to succeed him as district attorney, despite pressure to give the job to the younger Foley or another well known political figure.